Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Fixed max health bug in Vanilla?
 Madder.
 - Lyla (An LDDP character in the mission 4 bar) now uses the correct female damage and death sounds, instead of dying like a man
 - Added a large crate to Oceanlab UC to buff the upper vents route
+- Fixed quick aug upgrade menu when you have 10 augs that can be upgraded

 </details>